 |Cyprus||Guernsey||Isle of Man|

 Jersey is also in DTA negotiations with 14 other jurisdictions where agreements have been requested, initiated or drafted, these countries include:

-The 51 jurisdictions with whom Jersey does not have bilateral TIEAs or DTAs but whom Jersey are a party with (signed & entered into force) through the OECD/ Council of Europe Multilateral Convention on Mutual Administrative Assistance in Tax Matters (MAC) are listed below in alphabetical order.
+The 51 jurisdictions with whom Jersey does not have bilateral TIEAs or DTAs but whom Jersey are a party with (signed and entered into force) through the OECD/Council of Europe Multilateral Convention on Mutual Administrative Assistance in Tax Matters (MAC) are listed below.
 The Convention which Jersey came party with on 1 June 2014 allows for the exchange of information on request on the same basis as bilateral TIEAs.
 It is therefore possible that some jurisdictions with whom TIEA negotiations have begun, may decide to rely on the Multilateral Convention rather than progress with the TIEA.